kklein/kklein.github.io/_posts/2019-09-23-breaking_pills.markdown

 Recall that the harmonic number can be very well approximated by the natural logarithm.
 In particular, we have \\(H_n = \Theta(\log(n))\\) and \\(\gamma + \log(n) < H_n < \gamma + \log(n+1)\\), where \\(\gamma \approx .577\\) is the [Euler-Mascheroni constant](https://en.wikipedia.org/wiki/Euler–Mascheroni_constant).

 ![hn](/Hn.png){:class="img-responsive"}

+Thanks to Philip for bringing this problem to my attention.